 If you’re a recent grad and the thought of jumping into a hyper-competitive job market makes you sick, why not get some travel under your belt.
 Studies show that employers are taking a person’s travel experience into account when hiring, so taking that long-term trip may actually make a difference in your job search later on.

 Here are a few other reasons why you should take a RTW trip after graduation:

-	- Gives you time to decide just what the hell you’re going to do with your life
+- Take time to decide just what you’re going to do with your life

 How to plan your post-graduation RTW trip

 Because as a grad you’re probably not rolling in dough, so the first step is figuring out how to save money for long-term travel.
-FYI, it’s possible to save the kind of money you need by way of a minimal paying job.
-People have done it, you can too.
+FYI, it’s possible (if not easy) to save the kind of money you need working part time.

 The trip will require a certain amount of money to get off the ground – take these steps and you’ll be on your way to reaching your savings goal: